Should You or Shouldn’t You Avoid PMI?

-Follow our new series to learn how to get the best mortgage for your specific financial situation and goals.
-We are taking you through each and every step so you’ll know what to do before, during and after getting a mortgage.
+Follow our 9-week series to learn how to get the best mortgage for your specific financial situation and goals.
+We’ll take you through each and every step so you’ll know what to do before, during and after getting a mortgage.

 PMI can be cancelled once you accumulate 20% equity in your home for conventional loans, but FHA loans require it until the loan is paid in full.

 Should you or shouldn’t you avoid PMI?
 This is a common question many buyers tackle … and get confused about!